Remarks on motives of moduli spaces of rank 2 vector bundles on curves: Introduction

 The author was informed that P. Belmans, S. Galkin and S. Mukhopadhyay obtained the conjecture \ref{mainconjecture} and a similar stronger formula in the Grothendieck group of integral K-motives independently.

 It is a pleasure to express author's deepest gratitude to M. S. Narasimhan for sharing his conjecture and many invaluable teachings and encouragements.
 The author is also very grateful to T. L. Gomez for many helpful discussions and encouragements.
-He also thanks P. Belmans, Cheol-Hyun Cho, S. Galkin, C. L. Lazaroiu and S. Mukhopadhyay for helpful discussions and suggestions.
+He also thanks P. Belmans, C.-H. Cho, S. Galkin, A. Kuznetsov, C. L. Lazaroiu, S. Mukhopadhyay, S. Okawa and K.-D. Park for helpful discussions and suggestions.
 Part of this work was done while he was a research fellow of KIAS and visiting Indian Institute of Science.
 He thanks Indian Institute of Science for wonderful working conditions and kind hospitality.
 He also thanks G. Misra for kind hospitality during his stay in IISc.

 \textbf{Notation}.
 We will follow the notations in \cite{Bano2}.